-Group No of families & % Traditional or Ritual role (India) Present occupation/ritual function (Sri Lankan estates) Kudiyanavar 61 (30.0%) Cultivator Estate workers/Business/cultivation Pallar 49 (24.3%) Manual workers Estate workers, Mellam beating (drum beaters in Kovil and Wedding/ auspicious events) Parayar 24 (11.9%) Drum beaters/manual workers Estate workers, Drum beating(Thappu/Kovil/unauspicious events), oodumpilai(helper) Chakkiliar 56 (27.8%) Sweeper, cobbler & scavenger Estate workers, Vasakooti(sweeper), oodum pillai Sinhalese 08 (3.9%) Muslims 03 (1.4%) Total 201 (100%)
+Group No of families & % Traditional or Ritual role (India) Present occupation/ritual function (Sri Lankan estates) Kudiyanavar 61 (30.3%) Cultivator Estate workers/Business/ cultivation Pallan 49 (24.4%) Manual workers Estate workers, Mellam beating (drum beaters in Kovil and Weddings/auspicious events) Parayan 24 (11.9%) Drum beaters/ manual workers Estate workers, Drum beating (Thappu/Kovil/unauspicious events), Oodumpilai (helper) Chakkiliar 56 (27.9%) Sweeper, cobbler & scavenger Estate workers, Vasakooti (sweeper), Oodum pillai Sinhalese 08 (4%) - Muslims 03 (1.5%) Total 201 (100%)

-From: Field Notebook, May 2007
+Source: Field Notes, May 2007

 It should be noted that no one in the estate had any records of caste identity of households.
-The researchers had a hard time in finding out the caste composition in the estates.
-As caste is a sensitive issue, no one ask about one's caste position publicly.
+The researchers had a hard time trying to determine the caste composition in the estate.
+As caste is a sensitive issue, no one asks about another person's caste position publicly.
 If you do so, people think you are asking an unnecessary and unacceptable question.
 In Rozella Estate, the relevant information was collected from key informants and through a focus group discussion with five old women who were in their sixties.
-Almost all members in the focus group discussion personally knew the caste of each household in the estate.
+Almost all members in the focus group personally knew the caste of each household in the estate.
 Generally, people do not want to talk about it but the researchers successfully secured this information after establishing a good rapport with the selected informants.

-Interestingly, many people did not know caste details of other people except few families directly related to them but almost all women in their 60s knew the caste identity of everyone in the estate.
-Men also thought talking about caste was useless.
+Interestingly, many people did not know the caste identity of other people except a few families directly related to them but almost all women in their 60s knew the caste identity of almost everyone in the estate.
+Men thought talking about caste was useless.
 For them, caste had nothing to do with their day-to-day lives.

-In table 5.1, the traditional role refers to the occupations defined by the original Hindu caste system in India.
+In table 5.1, the traditional role refers to occupations defined by the original Hindu caste system in South India.
 Present occupation is what people actually do in the estates.
 The table indicates that in nearly all cases the present occupation in the plantations is different from what they were expected to do under the Hindu caste system.
 For almost every one, estate labour has become the primary occupation.
 In addition, the traditional occupation continues in some cases but as secondary and ritualistic activities.
 Sometimes people do not want to identify with any hereditary caste occupation as it is demeaning in nature.
 These are no longer treated as family or caste-based occupations.
 As a rule young people do not want to take up such occupations because of the stigma associated with such work.
 In general, caste-based occupations are less important in the estates.
 The researchers found that no one in this estate served as cobblers or scavengers.
 Dhoby (washermen) and barber (hair dresser) were mostly from the Pallar or Parayar castes and the Vasakooti (sweeper) were mostly from the Chakkiliyar caste but sometimes they came from Parayar or Pallar castes.
 It shows the complications in identifying caste occupations in the estates.

-The table reveals that the so-called PPC comprise a majority (64%) of the population whereas the Kudiyanavar comprise only about 30 percent.
+The table reveals that the so-called PPC comprise a majority (64.2%) of the population whereas the Kudiyanavar comprise only about 30.3 percent.
 However, compared with other estates in general, the percentage of Kudiyanavar population is significantly high in this estate.
 Despite their minority status, Kudiyanavar are economically and politically powerful in the estate which will be explained in detail in the latter part of the chapter.